Glycemic Index of Low-fat cottage cheese

 What is the glycemic index of Low-fat cottage cheese?

-Low-fat cottage cheese has a glycemic index (GI) of 30, which is classified as low GI.
-As a low GI food, Low-fat cottage cheese provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Low-fat cottage cheese has a glycemic index of 30, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Low-fat cottage cheese?